luiscabrera77/readme-generator/src/README.md

 - [Questions](#questions)

 ## Installation
-Download code, run "init npm" in the terminal, and also "npm install inquirer".
+Download code, run "init npm" in the terminal, then "npm install inquirer" and "npm install jest".

 ## Usage
-Type "node index" and answer the prompts.
-If completed succesfully, the README file will be placed in the "src" folder.
+The application can be invoked by using the command "node index" from terminal.

 ## License